Our approach to prioritising problems

 Resources are limited; we can't address every issue.
 It's crucial to adopt a thoughtful and strategic approach so that we direct our giving towards causes that have a track record of success and are proven cost-effective.

-By applying a similar rationale to choosing problem areas and identifying the most promising solutions, we position ourselves to make a more substantial difference.
-Estimates from 80,000 Hours suggest that the right choice of focus can result in up to 100 times more impact in terms of lives saved or quality of life improved.
+Giving impulsively, without deeper research or deliberation, means missing an opportunity to have the maximum possible impact and address the most pressing needs effectively.
+Estimates suggest that the right choice of focus can result in up to 100 times more impact in terms of lives saved or quality of life improved.

 Scale